-There are approximately 156,000 square meters (m2) of unpaved streets in Naco, which represents 70% of the city’s roadways and constitute a serious public health problem for residents on both sides of the border.
-Vehicular traffic, coupled with prevailing wind conditions, result in the suspension of fine dust particles in the air, particularly during the hot, dry summer months.
-The strong link between exposure to high concentrations of particles in the air and the incidence of respiratory illnesses has been well documented.
+In 2007, there were approximately 156,000 square meters (m2) of unpaved streets in Naco, which represented 70% of the city’s roadways and constituted a serious public health problem for residents on both sides of the border.
+Vehicular traffic, coupled with prevailing wind conditions, resulted in blowing dust particles, particularly during the hot, dry summer months.
+The strong link between exposure to high concentrations of fine particles in the air and the incidence of respiratory illnesses has been well documented.

-Additional health risks arise during the rainy season, when the unpaved streets become a pathogenic breeding ground due to the accumulation of mud, debris, and trash.
-Moreover, heavy dust particles in storm runoff are filling the city’s sewer lines with silt, thereby reducing their flow capacity and increasing maintenance requirements and costs.
+Additional health risks arose during the rainy season, when the unpaved streets became a pathogenic breeding ground due to the accumulation of mud, debris, and trash.
+Moreover, heavy dust particles in storm runoff were filling the city’s sewer lines with silt, reducing their flow capacity and increasing maintenance requirements and costs.

-Paving streets will improve air quality and respiratory health conditions not only in Naco, Sonora, but also in the neighboring community of Naco, Arizona, which shares the same air basin.
-Paving will also provide safer roadways for motorists and allow faster access for emergency services, such as police, firemen and ambulances.
+Paving streets improved air quality and respiratory health conditions not only in Naco, Sonora, but also in the neighboring community of Naco, Arizona, which shares the same air basin.
+Paving also provided safer roadways for motorists and allow faster access for emergency services, such as police, firemen and ambulances.